open-constructs/cdk-serverless/README.md

 ```

 Adding `cdk-serverless` is a two step process.
-First add 'cdk-serverless' as a dependency to your project and run 'npx projen'.
+First add 'cdk-serverless' as a dependency to your project and run 'npx projen' to install it.

 You can then add the 'GraphQlApiAspect' or the 'HttpApiAspect' depending on your desired API type.

 ```ts